Find the Best Mortgage

 The Cost of Default Insurance to the Lender affects your Mortgage Rate

-The second-best rate applies to purchases and renewals with 35% or more equity or down payment – meaning 65% loan-to-value (LTV) will get you the second-best mortgage rate.
+The second-best rate applies to purchases and renewals with 35% or more equity or down payment – meaning a 65% loan-to-value (LTV) ratio will get you the second-best mortgage rate.
 This is because the lender will buy the default insurance on the back end, and the cost is insignificant, with 35% or more equity.
 The rate increases until the worst pricing occurs at exactly 80% LTV with 20% equity or down payment.

 Uninsured Mortgages